 Your health is only as good as the food you eat.
 Following a regular diet based on nutrient-rich, organic food is one of the best things you can do to age gracefully.
-Supplying your body with vitamins, minerals, antioxidants, and healthy fatty acids helps you feel young and full of energy.
+Supplying your body with vitamins, minerals, antioxidants, and healthy fatty acids can help you feel young and full of energy.

 Unhealthy food, artificial ingredients like high fructose corn syrup (HFCS), and other environmental and lifestyle toxins produce free radicals that damage the cells in your body.
 Antioxidants neutralize free radicals and support the body’s ability to protect and repair itself.

-Berries, specifically blueberries, raspberries, strawberries, goji berries, and blackberries contain a class of antioxidants called flavonoids.
+Berries — specifically blueberries, raspberries, strawberries, goji berries, and blackberries — contain a class of antioxidants called flavonoids.
 Anthocyanins, a subset of flavonoids, are antioxidant pigments that give berries their rich blue, red, and purple hues.
 Studies indicate that flavonoids and anthocyanins can soothe occasional inflammation and strengthen the immune system.

 Grapes, especially red and purple grapes, contain an antioxidant called resveratrol which has been found to extend lifespan in animal testing.
 Resveratrol is also found in red wine, but there are many good reasons to restrict your alcohol intake or avoid it altogether.
 You can get the same antioxidants from grapes or organic, no-added-sugar grape juice.